Dynamics with autoregressive neural quantum states: application to critical quench dynamics: Application: critical quenches

 where $E_0$ denotes the ground-state energy, which is a witness of the injected defects.
 These are excitations of the system with respect to its ground state at time $t$, hence $\mathcal{E}$ must scale as the density of defects.
 This quantity is convenient as it does not depend on the geometry of the physical system under consideration.
 In Ref.~\cite{Schmitt_2021}, authors extract a scaling law going as $\tau_q^{0.72}$ for the 2D transverse-field Ising model based upon various numerical methods that they used to extract a correlation length by estimating the gap of the system for different values of $g/g_c$.
 We consider a similar protocol in this paper, in which both $J$ and $g$ are varied in time.
 The Hamiltonian reads

-with $J(t) = J(1-t/\tau_q)$, $g(t) = g_0(1+t/\tau_q)$ and $g_0 = g_c$.
-This type of quench involves all regimes ($0 \leq g/J < +\infty$), hence stochastic reconfiguration does not enable one to access the full dynamics in two dimensions~\cite{Schmitt_2021}.
+with $J(t) = J(1+t/\tau_q)$, $g(t) = g_0(1-t/\tau_q)$ and $g_0 = g_c$.
+This type of quench involves all regimes ($0 \leq g/J < +\infty$), hence t-VMC does not enable one to access the full dynamics in two dimensions~\cite{Schmitt_2021}.
 However, our approach does not suffer from such issues, which is one of its major strengths.
 In Fig.~\ref{fig:2DKZ_scaling}(b), we show the injected energy (not rescaled for readability) $\langle \hat{H}(t) \rangle - E_0(t)$ for various system sizes, for different values of the quench time.
 One can see that the exact results are closely matched for fast quenches, and precision drops for slower quenches ($J\tau_q > 1$).
 This is related to the fact that dynamics become almost fully adiabatic, hence the NQS dynamics is not precise enough to capture the small amount of injected energy.
 The presented method most accurately reproduces the dynamics of the system in the non-adiabatic region, where the dynamics presents universal features; this is the regime of relevance when studying the Kibble-Zurek mechanism.
-For lattices above $5\times 5$, one cannot compare our results with exact results, but the scaling predicted in~\cite{Schmitt_2021} is recovered, indicating that the results are reliable.
-In Fig.~\ref{fig:benchmark_KZ}, we also show correlation functions for various quench times, as well as the residual error corresponding to the full dynamics, as given by
+For lattices above $5\times 5$, we can no longer compare our results with exact-diagonalization, but the scaling predicted in~\cite{Schmitt_2021} is recovered, indicating that the results are reliable. \kd{We also note that for small systems, such as the $3\times 3$ system, inaccuracies appear for large values of $J\tau_q$, which corresponds to slow quenches.
+This is due to the system remaining in an adiabatic regime, since its gap is larger.
+Hence the value of the injected energy decreases, requiring more samples and a smaller time step to be resolved within a comparable relative error.
+However, when investigating Kibble-Zurek quenches, one is mainly interested in the (universal) non-adiabatic regime.} In Fig.~\ref{fig:benchmark_KZ}, we also show correlation functions for various quench times, as well as the residual error corresponding to the full dynamics, as given by

 One observes that for panels (a) and (b), corresponding to fast quenches, the dynamics is accurately captured, while for panel (c), corresponding to a slower quench, the dynamics is reproduced although with poorer accuracy as $t$ approaches $\tau_q$.
 Note also that the cumulative error $\sum_t \epsilon (t)$ increases by an order of magnitude from panel to panel.
 This can be partially ascribed to the larger number of time steps required to faithfully simulate the dynamics of longer quenches.